awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

    #SSLHonorCipherOrder on
    ```

    This command forces the server to prefer high\-ranking ciphers, including \(in this case\) those that support forward secrecy\.
-With this directive turned on, the server tries to establish a strongly secure connection before falling back to allowed ciphers with lesser security\.
+With this directive turned on, the server tries to establish a strong secure connection before falling back to allowed ciphers with lesser security\.

-1. **Deprecated protocol support**: The configuration supports TLS versions 1\.0 and 1\.1, which are on a path to deprecation, with TLS version 1\.2 recommended after June 2018\.
+1. **Future protocol support**: The configuration supports TLS versions 1\.0 and 1\.1, which are on a path to deprecation, with TLS version 1\.2 recommended after June 2018\.
 To future\-proof the protocol support, open the configuration file `/etc/httpd/conf.d/ssl.conf` in a text editor and comment out the following lines by typing "\#" at the beginning of each:

    ```
    #SSLProtocol all -SSLv3